 The aroma of freshly baked cookies is always warm and comforting.
-However, when you open the oven door to remove these cookies and a delicious, caramel aroma fills the air, you will find it difficult to wait for them to cool.
+When you open the oven door to remove these cookies, you will find a delicious, caramel aroma filling the air.

 Make these cookies for your next get-together and everyone will be asking for the recipe.

 - It is made with just 6 ingredients, and you may find you already have them in your pantry.